CarlosFdez/videocrop/Readme.md

 If someone wishes to take this on, please let me know.
 I wrote this application to crop my own gameplay recordings to store before video editing, which means that I use it on the same platform I play games on (Windows).
 I have no personal need to run it on Linux, and I do not own a Mac.

 ### Todo
-* Make export cancel actually do something
+* Improve code (requires help from an actual C++ developer)
+* Improve deployment scheme, maybe learn how to create a build server
 * Fix debug mode, currently only works in release mode.
-* Use an actual architecture meant for GUIs.
-Could be MVC, could be a state machine, could be whatever.
-* Implement options
-* Figure out how to unit test C++ code (and guis)
+* Figure out and implement unit test for C++ and Qt
-* Better deployment scheme (maybe a separate deployment script to copy the proper files?)
+* The rest are in Trello